In this article we would like to profile and introduce you to the project lead, BEAZ Bizkaia.

 Basque Government and Innobasque have just started to address this issue, looking for a new governance framework between regional, provincial and county levels.
 This demands a further coordination between the vertical (sector-based) and horizontal (territorial) levels, looking for improvements in the coordination between Innobasque and territorial players, the coordinated effort of support services by these players for SMEs to be engaged in S3, and a better measurement of S3 and OP measures by territory.

-The new RSES provides a timely opportunity to consider and align S3 strategies in Ireland at regional level.
+Following the conclusion of open consultation periods the final RSES will be adopted by SRA in December 2019 providing a timely opportunity to consider and align S3 strategies in Ireland at regional level going forward.

 COHES3ION targets TO1 of ROP.
 Under Investment Priority 1b), 4 Specific Objectives (SO) are programmed focusing on increasing the innovation activities of companies and the strengthening of the regional innovation system, by the funding of operations aligned with Calabria S3.